 In the Downtown there is no maximum density and all projects with residential units proposed or approved since the Downtown Code was adopted in 2019 have had densities of over 100 dwelling units per acre; therefore, the maximum number of units at 100 dwelling units per acre were calculated for the realistic/net unit numbers on sites in the Downtown.
-This assumption also relies on the understanding that parking is not a constraint to development in Downtown, supported by the densities projects are achieving and the Downtown Parking In-Lieu Fee program that is in place.
+This assumption also relies on the understanding that parking is not a constraint to development in Downtown, supported by the densities that projects are achieving and the Downtown Parking In-Lieu Fee program that is in place.
+The Downtown Parking In-Lieu fee programs facilitates designation of parking spaces to serve residential projects in Downtown in city parking garages rather than requiring parking onsite for each project.
 Multiple projects are listed in Table F-2 that are pending or have been approved/built in the DT-G zone and their characteristics support the realistic capacity assumptions for sites in the Downtown.
+Because there is no maximum density in the Downtown, the state default density threshold was used to calculate the percent of allowed density achieved on projects in Downtown shown in Table F-2.